kinow/kinoshita.eti.br/content/_index.md

 </figure>

-This website was created with Open Source software, following accessibility practices from the WCAG 2.1 standard, and in pure CSS.
+This website was created with Open Source software, following accessibility practices from the WCAG 2.1 standard, and in pure CSS without JavaScript.
 It does not use any cookies nor trackers.
 It was tested with the Orca screen reader on Ubuntu Linux.
 Feedback to improve accessibility is welcome.

 Get in touch if you would like to discuss a project related to computer programming and, or, arts.